Get the best possible viewability results by following these best practices for your website and content.

 A 2560 x 1440 video player has a 95% viewability rate on average whereas a 854 x 480 player size has a 88% viewability rate.

-- Implement Click-to-Play: Click-to-Play ensures higher user engagement and viewability because a person actually has to click the video to play it, showing intent to watch the video and the ad within it.
+- Implement Click-to-Play: Click-to-Play ensures higher user engagement and viewability because a person has to click the video to play it, showing intent to watch the video and the ad within it.

 - Use autoplay the right way: Getting autoplay right is critical to the quality of your site or app experience.
 While muted autoplay is allowed, be sure your implementation is in line with the Chrome autoplay policy.

 - Use sticky players the right way: Sticky players may not be ideal for all types of websites, such as gaming pages or dynamically evolving pages.
 You should make sure to thoroughly A/B test sticky ad unit performance before implementing the unit across a site or app.
-If you utilize a sticky player to improve viewability, the player must first start as a full size in-stream unit.
-Learn more about sticky video player policies
+If you use a sticky player to improve viewability, the player must first start as a full size in-stream unit.
+Learn more about sticky video player policies.

 - Use viewable-friendly ad formats: We recommend minimizing the use of iFrames, which is an HTML document embedded inside another HTML document primarily found on sites.
 Ad tags within some iFrames, such as cross-domain iFrames, can't be measured by any viewability solution while others like friendly iFrames and SafeFrames help better measure viewability.
 When fewer ads run within cross-domain iFrames, viewability rates increase.